justinperet/literate-waddle/rules.md

 ## How will we communicate difficulties with a task assigned to us

+Express difficulties in group me and if problems cannot be resolved schedule an in person meeting.

 ## How we will back up each other to ensure that deadlines are not missed